EnigmaticaModpacks/Enigmatica6/.github/README.md

     _Note: If you've previously used the Twitch App the path will most likely be `C:\Users\User\Documents\Twitch\Minecraft\Instances`._

-3. Double click the script `setup.bat` to setup InstanceSync.
-It is found in the `development` folder.
+3. Double click the script `InstanceSyncSetup.bat` to setup InstanceSync.
+It is found in the root folder.
 4. Pull.
 5. Open the CurseForge App and you should see Enigmatica 6.
 If you already had CurseForge App open, restart it.